-All participants in our study showed a favorable opinion towards transparency of the \textit{Indicator Editor} and liked that the system helped them to gain insights into the indicator implementation process.
-This confirms the importance of transparency in the development of LA systems, as pointed out in previous studies \citep[e.g.,][]{pozdniakov2022question}.
-Most participants agreed that the possibility to control the \textit{Indicator Editor} and steer the indicator implementation process positively impacted their perceived system transparency.
-This suggests that human control of the indicator implementation process can contribute to increased transparency of LA systems.
-This is in line with studies from different other application domains, including human-centered AI \citep{shneiderman2022human,shneiderman2020bridging}, interactive machine learning \citep{amershi2014power, dudley2018review, jiang2019recent}, and interactive recommendation \citep{he2016interactive, jugovac2017interacting, tsai2017providing} , and visual analytics \citep{spinner2019explainer} which also showed that human control and transparency are interdependent.
-In our study, some participants (students and teachers) had difficulty understanding the steps required to develop indicators and found the overall process rather technical and unclear.
+Most participants in our study showed a favorable opinion towards the transparency of the \textit{Indicator Editor} and liked that the system helped them to gain insights into the indicator implementation process.
+The majority of participants agreed that the possibility to control the \textit{Indicator Editor} and steer the indicator implementation process positively impacted their perceived system transparency.
+This indicates that human control of the indicator implementation process can contribute to increased transparency of LA systems.
+This is consistent with findings by \citet{alfredo2024human} who noted that most of the surveyed transparency strategies in HCLA systems are built around human control \citep[e.g.,][]{shute2021design,ahn2021co,dollinger2019working}.
+This is also in line with studies from different other application domains, including human-centered AI \citep{shneiderman2022human,shneiderman2020bridging}, interactive machine learning \citep{amershi2014power, dudley2018review, jiang2019recent}, recommender systems \citep{tsai2021effects,tintarev2015explaining,pu2011user}, and visual analytics \citep{spinner2019explainer} which also showed that human control and transparency are interdependent.
+However, in our study, some participants (students and teachers), had difficulty understanding the steps required to develop indicators and found the overall process rather technical and unclear.
 These users perceived the \textit{Indicator Editor} as less transparent, indicating a potential relationship between perceived transparency on the one hand and users' background knowledge and experience on the other hand.
-Our results also indicated that some users felt that the amount of information provided in the \textit{Indicator Editor}, such as guidance on selecting data, analysis methods, and visualizations, was sufficient for making the system transparent.
-However, some students suggested that including additional details, such as information on the data collection, would enhance the system's transparency.
+Our results also indicated that some users felt that the amount of information provided in the \textit{Indicator Editor}, such as collected student activity data, guidance on selecting data, analysis methods, and visualizations, was sufficient for making the system perceived as transparent.
+This indicates that user-perceived transparency can be high, even though the system's objective transparency is partial, as the \textit{Indicator Editor} does not release all information about the data it had at its disposal (e.g., how student activity data was collected, by whom, and who else has access to this data).
+On the other hand, some students suggested that including additional details, such as information on the data collection, would enhance their perceived system's transparency.